karollynecosta/aws_solutions_architect-associate/README.md

 		Have fixed hostname
 		The ALB don't see the IP of the client directly, they are inserted in the header X-Forwarded-For X-Forwarded-Port X-Forwarded-Protocol are available in the header too.
+		Enable accesslogs on the ALB to capture HTTP requests

 	Network LoadBalancer (v2) - 2017 - NLB:
 		Layer 4 allow to: